 Virginia Motorcycle Accident Lawyer

 Any experienced motorcycle rider will tell you that riding a bike comes with inherent risks.
 It doesn’t matter how safely one drives, the actions of others and the lack of protection on a bike leave riders vulnerable to catastrophic injuries.
 According to the National Highway Traffic Safety Administration (NHTSA), 5,172 motorcyclists lost their lives in 2017.
 The good news is that number constitutes a 3 percent drop from the previous year.
 The bad news, motorcyclists are still 28 times more likely to die in a traffic accident than someone riding in a car.
+If you or a loved one has been injured in a motorcycle accident due to someone else’s negligence, you deserve compensation for your injuries.
+Contact our Virginia motorcycle accident lawyers for a free initial consultation today.

-Damages in a Motorcycle Accident
+Damages in a Virginia Motorcycle Accident

 A motorcycle accident can cause significant damage and take a serious toll on a victim’s physical, emotional, and financial well-being.
 The specific damages awarded vary dependent on personal injury attorney, but the common damage types include the following: